intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 In comparison, his contributions to the underpinnings of the Internet, which are in many respects more significant, enjoy less conscious recognition.
-Postel's principle has been hugely influential in shaping the Internet and the systems that use Internet protocols.
+Postel's robustness principle has been hugely influential in shaping the Internet and the systems that use Internet protocols.
 Many consider this principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

 Over time, considerable changes have occurred in both the scale of the Internet and the level of skill and experience available to protocol and software